Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Methodology

-respectively and, again, the physicality of the lattice is imposed by $B_c=1$ $\forall c$ and $B_p=1$ $\forall p$.
-In Eqs.~\eqref{eq: cube operator} and \eqref{eq: plane operator}, $w\in c$ and $w\in p$ are the indices of the walls defining the cube $c$ and the plane $p$, respectively.
+However, analogously to Eq.~\eqref{eq: ising hamiltonian in bond representation 2d}, this is not a free particle model.
+It has to be understood along with the constraints associated to the set of feasible configurations given by $B_c=1 \forall c$ and $B_p=1\forall p$.
+Of course, instead of imposing these constrains on the phase space, they can be included in the Hamiltonian through Lagrange multipliers.
+In following sections, we will employ a similar approach to introduce topological defects into the model.

 If we now consider quenched disorder signs of plaquette interactions in 3d Ising gauge model we get the 3d random plaquette gauge model, which appeared recently in a study of stability of topological quantum memory \cite{10.1063/1.1499754} based on the TC.
 Following Monte Carlo simulations revealed that small concentration of negative sign plaquettes drives such system from the "Higgs phase" to the disordered "confining phase" \cite{WANG200331, OHNO2004462}.
 Furthermore, the phase structure of the 3d RPGM model was studied using Wu-Wang duality \cite{TAKEDA2004377}.
-Here we study 3d random plaquette gauge model with Gaussian disorder for plaquette interactions in the "wall model" representation that we named 3d Random Field Wall (RFW) model.
+Here we study 3d random plaquette gauge model with Gaussian disorder for plaquette interactions in the "wall" representation that we will refer to as 3d Random Field Wall (RFW) model.
 This model is not dual to the 3d Edwards-Anderson spin-glass model (also called random-bond Ising model), which consists of up/down spins arranged in a cubic lattice with only nearest-neighbor couplings, whose values are drawn from a normal distribution.
 In fact 3d RFW relation to the spin-glass physics is unclear.
 Replica symmetric mean-field solutions for random gauge theories \cite{ARAKAWA2004152} predict occurrence of "gauge-glass" phase although probably realized in higher dimensions.
 Still, we found the problem of finding the ground state of the 3d RFW model to be numerically hard (harder than 3d Anderson-Edwards spin-glass model for typical disorder case) and therefore suitable for testing PA and our algorithm.
 Finally, we note that the original 2d spin lattice can be seen as a special case of a 3d RFW lattice with a single layer of cubes, and in which we restrict the spin and wall flips to those perpendicular to the lattice plane.